 We have been switching our local development setup slowly, but successfully to docker with NFS for speed.
 Almost everyone at the company is developing on a Mac system and so with the new Catalina release, everyone either pressed the “Update” button, or, like me, woke up to a new OS, got their cup of coffee, and typed in

 Standard Ruby on Rails best practices suggest that we should define our validations on the model object.
 RoR gives you the tool, aka DSL (domain specific language), to implement these validations.
-For simple situations, say a sign up form, this works really well, but what about more complicated scenarios?
+For simple situations, say a signup form, this works really well, but what about more complicated scenarios?
 What if your model serves several different controllers?
 Or what if, for example, different types of users could submit different values to the same model?
 Do we want to use messy

 ifblocks to check the

 user type and apply the correct set of validations?
 Probably not.
-So whats the solution?
+So what’s the solution?
 Enter Dry-schema.

 I wanted to create a responsive react navbar from scratch.
 I’m going to do this without using any CSS libraries just because I wanted to see if I can… I also wanted to refresh my memory on React.
 So here we go.

+So you have a bunch of jobs lined up in Sidekiq.
 But for some reason (user action, etc) you don’t need those jobs to execute anymore.
 So what do you do?